Watch Harry Hill join Black Midi on stage in London

 The comedian told Good Morning Britain how he’d previously met the band at a gig when they asked if he would join them on stage in the future.

-“It finally happened last night, he said.
+“It finally happened last night,” he said.
 “I said ‘how about doing a bit of Cardi B?'”

 “Go and see them, they are brilliant,” he added.